 Being close friends with an opposite sex homosexual may begin to influence the type of members of the opposite sex your son or daughter chooses to date.
 Will your son begin to choose more aggressive women?
 Will your daughter prefer more passive or feminized males?
 Spending time with a gender-confused person may create very distorted ideals and expectations in your child that may not be readily apparent.

-The Bible informs us that homosexual behavior is common among paganized cultures, along with lots of other very destructive things.
-We are becoming a paganized society and, sure enough, all types of sexual (and other) bad behavior is more commonplace.
+The Bible informs us that homosexual behavior is common among paganized cultures, along with lots of other very destructive actions.
+We are becoming a paganized society and, sure enough, all types of sexual (and other) behavior is more commonplace.
 Rather than being just a set percentage of people, homosexuality is instead one of a cafeteria selection of behaviors that adolescents especially are now trying.
 As we grow further separated from the truth of God, we are “exchanging the truth of God for the lie” (Romans 1:25) and worshipping ourselves and our own instincts, wherever they take us.

 This friend may do this all the while they are smiling in their encounters with you.
 My daughter had a friend who is not (to my knowledge) a lesbian, but has very pro-homosexual attitudes.
-She would call our house and very perkily ask for my daughter and was always greet me very pleasantly.
+She would call our house and very perkily ask for my daughter and would always greet me very pleasantly.
 On one occasion, I remember one such friendly call from her to my daughter.
 I was therefore quite surprised when I opened our local paper the next day, to see a letter to the editor from her discussing me by name and calling me a bigot.
 This was my first clue about what she really believed.
 My daughter then reported to me that this friend never missed an opportunity to mock my beliefs to my daughter and in front of others.
 Luckily, this friend did not have much influence on my child or the damage could have been disastrous.

 Yet such a friendship can be an opportunity for witnessing to your child and teaching them the truth of the Gospel.
 First it’s important to do the research.
 Learn a lot about homosexuality and then how it is really presented in the Bible.
-The more I researched the current trends about what actually goes on among homosexuals and what their claims are, the more clear the Gospel became.
+The more I researched the current trends about what actually goes on among homosexuals and "transgenders" and what their claims are, the more clear the Gospel became.
 Its timeless truth became evident and that much more hopeful and beautiful for all of us.

 This can be an opportunity for your child to reach out—but only if he/she is very, very strong in faith and otherwise in a secure place along the rocky road of adolescence.
 And, only older teens should be allowed this option.
 Younger children are still at too much risk in those formative years.
 But older, strongly –grounded students can share the Gospel with a homosexual friend, being careful not to condone their behavior, nor to discredit other Christians who believe what God’s Word teaches.